spaghetti2514/Homepage/README.md

 The next section is for search engines.
 In each block of options for each search engine, you'll find one called "enabled."
 Set this to true or false depending on whether or not you want it to be included in the search engine selector.
 Note that bittorrent sites are disabled by default.

+If you have a request for a specific engine to be added, feel free to open an issue on Github

 ##Menu Links
 This section defines the links in the retractable menu.
 The menu supports an arbitrary number of entries, with the default being 6 (probably).
 Each entry has a name and url associated with it.
 The name is what the link will appear as in the menu, and the url is the link's destination.
 It is recommended that you keep the names short so as not to overflow the menu.